whitneyburton/portfolios/students/1804-front/james-burbage/20180608-james-burbage-m1.markdown

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/master/Mod1_Week3_Code_debugging_compact_version.md)

 Takeaways
- * Women in the workforce are generally scrutinized nore than men and that women may not realize due to the 'normality' behind it.
-More women leave their tech careers in 10 years than men due to constant harassment and to non-promotions.
+ * Women in the workforce are judged more than men and women may not realize it due to the 'normality' behind it.
+More women leave their tech careers in 10 years than men due to constant harassment and to non-promotions due to gender inequality.
+Obviously women are not being given the same opportunities as men in tech, and are mostly pushed away at a young age.

 ## E: Community Participation